planetfederal/qgis-suite-plugin/doc/source/quickstart.rst

 Publishing a shapefile
 ----------------------

 The sample data contains a shapefile named :file:`pt4.shp` that was not included in the QGIS project.
 We will add it to the already-published content.
+It is not necessary to open/view the layer in QGIS to publish it to GeoServer.

 #.
-There is no need to open the layer in QGIS.
-Just open the QGIS Browser (:menuselection:`View --> Panels --> Browser` if it is not already open) and locate the shapefile.
+Open the QGIS Browser (:menuselection:`View --> Panels --> Browser` if it is not already open) and locate the shapefile.

    .. figure:: img/quickstart/file_in_browser.png

 #.
 Select the file and drag it onto the :guilabel:`GeoServer Workspaces` catalog item in the tree.

-   .. todo:: Update figure

    .. figure:: img/quickstart/drag_file.png